aws-samples/unified-log-aggregation-and-analytics/README.md

 ### Generating logs

-In order to visualize the logs, we need to generate some sample logs.
+To visualize the logs, we need to generate some sample logs.
 Here is how we can generate them for each of the services:

 * **AWS Lambda** - Run the following command couple of times to generate logs: